12cwittwer/acap-sdk-custom-apps/zx_scanner/README.md

 http://<axis_device_ip>/axis-cgi/admin/systemlog.cgi?appname=parkspass_qr_scanner
 ```
 ## Event
   This application takes advantage of the built in AXEvent API.
 Upon each successfull scan of an QR Code, the application will send an event with a SuccessValue field.
-  SuccessValue will have two values based on the server response:
+Only 200 responses are read.
+SuccessValue will have different integer values based on the server response messages:

-  - 1: 200 response code.
-In our use case, a valid passes.
+  - 1: "pass found"

-  - 2: Any other response code.
-In our case, a bad pass or no communication to the server.
+  - 2: Any other response message.
+In our case, a message along the lines that a pass was not found or is not valid.

   **Subscribing to the Event**
   On the Axis Communications device Web Interface: